 Average link set-up time (including the 95% confidence interval)

-The average link set-up time as a function of the user load shall be reported.
+The average link set-up time as a function of the medium load shall be reported.
 The 95% confidence intervals shall be given.

-In order to fulfill the system requirements, a link set-up time of less than 100ms shall be achieved for the following factors: link attempt rate = 1; background load = none, data rate = 6 Mbps (ERP-OFDM PPDU frame format)
+In order to fulfill the system requirements, a link set-up time of less than 100ms shall be achieved for the following factors: link attempt rate = 1; medium load = none, data rate = 6 Mbps (ERP-OFDM PPDU frame format)

-Performance for a min. user load in an artificial environment (Req.
+Performance for a minimum medium load in an artificial environment (Req.
 2.2.2.1)

 An experiment as described by Scenario 5.4.1 shall be conducted.